hashicorp/consul/website/source/docs/agent/http.html.markdown

 the index as being opaque, clients should not be expecting a natural ordering either.

-Lastly, agents only buffer the most recent entries.
-The number of entries should not be depended upon, but currently defaults to
-256. This value could change in the future.
+Agents only buffer the most recent entries.
+The number of entries should not be depended upon, but currently defaults to 256.
+This value could change in the future.
 The buffer should be large enough for most clients and watches.

 It returns a JSON body like this: